 The most common type of anti-reflux surgery is called fundoplication.
-This surgery usually takes 2 to 3 hours.
+This surgery most often takes 2 to 3 hours.

-Your child will be give general anesthesia before the surgery.
+Your child will be given general anesthesia before the surgery.
 That means the child will be asleep and unable to feel pain during the procedure.